bikramCB/Twitter_NER_Case_study/README.md

 World I-facility

 # Preprocessing
-Load data of train_sample and test_sample and schema(combination of all entity tags : Begining and intermediate) from visuals we see O tag has highest numbers of count Max_length :39 i.e. maximum number of words in a single tweets. vacab_size : 25382 i.e. Highest number of unique words in train and test samples.
+Load data of train_sample and test_sample and schema(combination of all entity tags: Beginning and intermediate) from the visuals, we see 'O' tag has the highest number count Max_length:39 i.e. maximum number of words in a single tweet. vacab_size 25382 i.e. Highest number of unique words in train and test samples.

 # Train LSTM+CRF model:
+Download Glove 200 dimension Twitter data embedding vector.
+Which were trained on Twitter data. create an all_sentence list containing every sentence word only. crf_tokenizer creates a word index based on word frequency after lowering every word in the all_sentence list.

+# Embedding Matrix
+prepare an embedding matrix of (21934,200) dimension. put all values 0 where words are not present in the glove vector.

+# Create training Datasets
+and create a tag2id dictionary to represent all tags with an id value. prepare a one-hot encoding matrix of tags for every sentence with maximum length.
+Padding to 0 where max len does not meet.
+And put 0 for all padding.
+DO it for train and test samples.

+# Training model
+Train the model with embedding matrix, 2 bidirectional LSTM, time_distributed dense layer and CRF layer.And then train the model with 300 epochs and train stop early in 81 epoch with val_loss : 0.0033
+Got avg accuracy of the model on the test set is 0.986

+# BERT
+Load the Bert base uncased model .
+Load Bert auto tokenizer i.e. tokenizer for BERT.
+The tokenizer splits the sentence into tokens and subtokens and puts a unique input ID.
+These IDs with special tokens like [CLS] (classification) and [SEP] (separator) form the input sequence that is fed into the BERT model for processing.
+I did it for training and test samples.
+Run the model with 10 epochs in training data and got a fantastic accuracy with 0.99.